 Typically, overall losses under comprehensive coverage are highest for very large luxury cars, which are expensive to repair or replace.
 Within vehicle categories, overall losses tend to increase with vehicle size.

-Among 2020-22 model year vehicles, comprehensive overall losses were highest for very large luxury cars due to their high cost (HLDI, 2023).
+Among 2021-23 model year vehicles, comprehensive overall losses were highest for very large luxury cars due to their higher cost.

-Theft overall losses are lowest for cheaper vehicles that are unpopular with thieves, like small station wagons.
+Theft overall losses are lowest for cheaper vehicles that are unpopular with thieves, like station wagons.
 However, losses from theft, which include entire vehicles, parts and items stored inside the vehicle, can be surprising.
-Recently, theft losses have soared for Hyundai and Kia models that lack electronic immobilizers, which makes them easy to steal (HLDI, 2023).
+Beginning in mid-2020, for example, theft losses soared for Hyundai and Kia models that lack electronic immobilizers, which makes them easy to steal.
+However, theft rates have begun to taper off following the introduction of an anti-theft software upgrade in February 2023 (HLDI, 2024)

 Older Toyota Prius models have also been targeted for catalytic converter theft because the catalytic converters command especially high prices from scrap dealers (HLDI, 2022).

-All sizes of 2020-22 model year station wagons and minivans had lower than average theft overall losses (HLDI, 2023).
-Large and very large vehicles tended to have much higher than average theft overall losses.
-Theft overall losses for Dodge Challenger variants (i.e. large two-door cars) were nearly 10 times the all-vehicle average due to high claim frequency for whole-vehicle theft.
+All sizes of 2021-23 model year station wagons and minivans had lower-than-average theft overall losses.
+Large and very large vehicles tended to have much higher-than-average theft overall losses.
+Theft overall losses for large two-door and large four-door cars were about 8 times the all-vehicle average.
+These categories include variants of the Dodge Challenger and Dodge Charger, which tend to have high claim frequencies for whole-vehicle theft (HLDI, 2023).